fbpx

 • When not attending wildlife rescues Wildlife Victoria’s veterinarians provide free of charge “house call” services to Wildlife Victoria’s volunteer wildlife rehabilitators to assist with wildlife in care including assessment, dispensing medications and case management.

 • Wildlife Victoria veterinarians operate under specific Standard Operating Procedures and Protocols and complete training prior to deployment.
-Veterinarians work in shifts to ensure full coverage 24/7 and in accordance with Wildlife Victoria’s operating hours.
+The TVS staff work in shifts to ensure coverage seven days a week.

 • Each Wildlife Victoria travelling veterinarian is allocated to a specific region of need in Victoria and can be deployed as the on the ground regional veterinary expert in times of wildlife emergencies such as bushfires, storms, floods and heat emergencies.